← Back to 後漢書

 [] 退

-The tradition warns that executing truthful chroniclers lays bare a regime's moral bankruptcy; plain, upright judgment is what Spring and Autumn stood for.
+Tradition says: "When rulers kill historians they expose their own extremity—easy, level, straightforward—the meaning of Spring and Autumn."
 Note: This refers to Sima Qian placing Xiang Yu among the imperial annals.
 Chen She rose from the fields and died within months with no heirs, yet earned a hereditary house; imperial princes of Huainan and Hengshan deserved that slot yet were relegated to mere biographies—clear misjudgments of rank.

 27